 A: There are two ways to register for the race: General Entry and Charity Entry.
 Registration for General Entry opens on December 1st at 7:00 AM (Mountain Time) and fills quickly.
-There is a registration link (button) on the home and registration pages of this website.
-Teams can also register for a limited number of Charity Entry slots and race for their chosen charity.
+There will be registration link (button) on the home page of this website.
+Teams can also register for a Charity Entry slot and race for their chosen charity.
 More information can be found under the Registration tab of this website.

 Q: What is the registration fee?

 A: The registration fee is $400 for each team of two.
 A SPOT device is required.
 Teams may rent one for $40.
 If a team has a SPOT, the fee is $15 for information transfer.

 A: No. This is a backcountry ski race and solo travel in the backcountry is unsafe.
 Entries are for teams of two racers only.